codehag/talks/proposals/sagas-on-the-debugger.md

 ### Breakdown:

 (not the abstract!
+This probably wont go in the talk.
 Just loosely thinking about the problem, and listing what comes to mind.)

 #### The context: